rdcoletta/sv_nams/README.md

 * `B73v5.NAM-illumina_filtered-pass-only-two-round-gatk-snps.vcf`: file with SNP calls for NAM founders.
 * `GBS-output/populations.snps.vcf`: file with SNP calls (GBS) for all NAM lines.

+**UPDATE:** on February 5th, Arun sent me the newest version of the SV calls via Slack.
+This version corrects the high amount of missing data called on previous versions.
+The filename is `data/NAM-structural-variations-v3.0.txt` and will be used for the rest of the analysis.